nekitamo/ansible-mikrotik/README.md

 Run it without arguments for basic usage info or open it with a text editor for detailed built-in ansible documentation.
 ## Troubleshooting
 ### SSH client error: No module named paramiko
 This means you need to install python's paramiko module.
-As simply apt-getting `python-paramiko` will probably just lead to problem described in next chapter, run both commands at its end to get the latest version right away.
+As simply apt-getting `python-paramiko` will probably just lead to problem described in the next chapter, run both commands at its end to get the latest version of paramiko right away.
 ### FutureWarning: CTR mode needs counter parameter, not IV
 If you see the above warning than your distribution's version of paramiko is, besides being pretty old, also broken and you should upgrade it:
 ```sh